jasonhodges/old_jasonhodges.github.io/_posts/2013-11-25-Not-Enough-Time.md

 ---
 layout: default
-title:  "Not Enough Time"
+title:  Not Enough Time
 blog: true
 portfolio:
+permalink: /blog/Not_Enough_Time
 excerpt : I feel like I am always at a loss of time. comments : true
 date:   2013-11-25